|

 Let us now consider my first example.
 Snowball from WGC.
 Many will be surprised that I have not identified +Capt_91D as my first example, but I do believe there are some significant similarities between Snowball and Capt - and after all, Snowball is contemporary.

+I believe that people like Snowball and Capt are motivated to become moderators because there is an innate desire within them to dominate and control others.
+To wield power over others to feed their own egos and self worth.
+This manifests itself in an almost religious zeal towards their position and a powerful belief that they are doing the right thing and ALL others are wrong.
 These people are dangerous.
 They alone can kill the mood of a lobby by making instant judgements and operating a draconian method of punishment.
 The problem is that they feel that they are right in every instance – and everybody else knows that they most certainly are not.
 They create unease with their presence, which in turn creates unrest and anger, which in turn creates disruption and rule breaking.
 THE VERY THING THEY ARE THERE TO PREVENT.

 To make matters worse, moderators like this tend to favour a particular type of person.
 People who pander to them and make them feel that they are important, right and just in the sanctions and punishments that they have administered.
 These people are encouraged by people like Snowball, Capt, Salty Pelican, Harbor Helper to keep them informed of events occurring in lobbies even when they are not there.